markshust/hymn-composer/README.md

 ## Extending

-Containers built by React Komposer are still React components.
+Containers built by Hymn Composer are still React components.
 This means that they can be extended in the same way you would extend any other component.
 This is demonstrated in the following example: